-PEN America asks India to stop ‘judicial harassment’ of writer Aatish Taseer
+PEN America, CPJ criticise India for withdrawing writer Aatish Taseer's OCI status

-The non-profit organisation said the decision to cancel Taseer’s OCI status was a punishment for his article critical of Narendra Modi.
+PEN America, a free speech organisation, said the decision to cancel Taseer’s OCI status was a punishment for his article critical of Narendra Modi.

-Non-profit organisation PEN America on Thursday said the India government’s decision to cancel writer and journalist Aatish Taseer’s Overseas Citizen of India status was a punishment for an article criticising Prime Minister Narendra Modi.
-PEN America called India’s decision a “worrying move”, and asked the government to stop the “judicial harassment of Taseer immediately”.
+Free speech organisation PEN America and the Committee to Protect Journalists on Thursday criticised India for its decision to cancel writer and journalist Aatish Taseer’s Overseas Citizen of India status.

+PEN America said the decision was a punishment for an article Taseer had written criticising Prime Minister Narendra Modi.
+The organisation called India’s decision a “worrying move”, and asked the government to stop the “judicial harassment of Taseer immediately”.

 In May, Taseer had written a cover story in Time magazine describing Modi as India’s “divider in chief”.
 The Ministry of Home Affairs has claimed that speculations that the revocation of Taseer’s OCI status was linked to the article were “complete misrepresentation and devoid of facts”.